 Complaints and Allegations are different, and are dealt with differently.
-Parents have the right to make a formal complaint against the action of the Centre and/or its employees and such complaints will be dealt with in line with Bright Education Centre's Complaints Procedures.
+Parents have the right to make a formal complaint against the action of the Centre and/or its employees and such complaints will be dealt with in line with Bright Centres's Complaints Procedures.
 However, where it is clear that the complaint fulfils the 'allegations test' the matter will be dealt with in line with the agreed Allegations Procedures and our complaints process will be suspended or even wholly replaced by the procedures for dealing with allegations against staff.
-These are set out in Part 4 of 'Keeping Children Safe in Education - 2019' and our separate 'Allegations Against Staff' Policy.
+These are set out our separate 'complaints procedure Against Staff' Policy.

-Bright Education Centre takes all allegations made against members of staff seriously.
-Mechanisms are in place for pupils, parents/carers and staff to share any concerns that they might have about the actions of any member of our school staff.
-All such allegations will be dealt with in line with agreed procedures for managing allegations against staff and in our school must be brought immediately to the attention of the Director, not the Designated Safeguarding Lead (unless that is the same person) in order that the appropriate procedures may be followed.
+Bright Centres takes all allegations made against members of staff seriously.
+Mechanisms are in place for pupils, parents/carers and staff to share any concerns that they might have about the actions of any member of our centre staff.
+All such allegations will be dealt with in line with agreed procedures for managing allegations against staff and in our centre must be brought immediately to the attention of the Director, not the Designated Safeguarding Lead (unless that is the same person) in order that the appropriate procedures may be followed.